Wacom-Developer/sdk-for-devices-win-classic/GETTING-STARTED.md

 ## Download an evaluation license

-A license is needed to use the CDL and a fully functional evaluation license is free to download as follows:
+**(??) **A license is needed to use the CDL and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID